apache/flink/docs/dev/table/sql/create.md

     WATERMARK FOR order_time AS order_time - INTERVAL '5' SECOND
 ) WITH ( . . . );
 {% endhighlight %}

+**PRIMARY KEY**

+Primary key constraint is a hint for Flink to leverage for optimizations.
+It tells that a column or a set of columns of a table or a view are unique and they **do not** contain null.
+Neither of columns in a primary can be nullable.
+Primary key therefore uniquely identify a row in a table.

+Primary key constraint can be either declared along with a column definition (a column constraint) or as a single line (a table constraint).
+For both cases, it should only be declared as a singleton.
+If you define multiple primary key constraints at the same time, an exception would be thrown.

+##### Validity Check

+SQL standard specifies that a constraint can either be `ENFORCED` or `NOT ENFORCED`.
+This controls if the constraint checks are performed on the incoming/outgoing data.
+Flink does not own the data therefore the only mode we want to support is the `NOT ENFORCED` mode.
+It is up to the user to ensure that the query enforces key integrity.

+Flink will assume correctness of the primary key by assuming that the columns nullability is aligned with the columns in primary key.
+Connectors should ensure those are aligned.

+**Notes:** In a CREATE TABLE statement, creating a primary key constraint will alter the columns nullability, that means, a column with primary key constraint is not nullable.

 **PARTITIONED BY**